 Another challenge that currently faces public-sector commissioning is balancing the often-urgent priorities of individual teams and services with the need to achieve the greatest overall good.
-We are increasingly trying to work together to jointly commission services, taking a 'place-based' rather than narrow perspective.
+We are increasingly

-Guidance relating to commissioning aligned closely with local opinion, highlighting the need for working more closely with partners.
-It encouraged the use of shared commissioning platforms and funding models, driven by social value and asset-based principles, and designed to help us work together to achieve shared outcomes.
+Guidance encouraged the use of shared commissioning platforms and funding models, driven by social value, collective impact and asset-based principles, and designed to help us work together to achieve shared outcomes.

-It is recommended that the public-sector ensures procurement processes are collaborative and place-based, and do not un-necessarily disadvantage smaller, local voluntary sector organisations.
+It is recommended that the public-sector ensures procurement processes are collaborative and placebased, and do not un-necessarily disadvantage smaller, local voluntary sector organisations.